MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 ### -field u.MessageInterrupt.DUMMYUNIONNAME.Translated

-The <b>u.MessageInterrupt.Translated</b> member has the following members:
+The **u.MessageInterrupt.Translated** member has the following members:

 ### -field u.MessageInterrupt.DUMMYUNIONNAME.Translated.Group

 Specifies a processor group number.
 This member exists only if NT_PROCESSOR_GROUPS is defined at compile time.
 This member can be nonzero only on Windows 7 and later versions of Windows.
-The <b>Translated.Group</b> and <b>Translated.Affinity</b> members together specify a group affinity that indicates which processors can receive the device's interrupts.
-To specify an affinity for any group, set <b>Translated.Group</b> to ALL_PROCESSOR_GROUPS.
+The **Translated.Group** and **Translated.Affinity** members together specify a group affinity that indicates which processors can receive the device's interrupts.
+To specify an affinity for any group, set **Translated.Group** to ALL_PROCESSOR_GROUPS.

 ### -field u.MessageInterrupt.DUMMYUNIONNAME.Translated.Level